 Denver Water’s Environmental Planning Section works on a variety of projects to make sure Denver Water complies with environmental regulations and protects its water resources, including:

-Denver Water is proposing to enlarge Gross Reservoir to help resolve three major water supply challenges: a future water shortfall, the risk of running out of water in a future drought and an imbalance in our collection system.
-The U.S. Army Corps of Engineers is preparing an Environmental Impact Statement to analyze the effects of implementing the Moffat Project and a reasonable range of alternatives.
+Denver Water is proposing to expand Gross Reservoir to help resolve three major water supply challenges: a future water shortfall, the risk of running out of water in a future drought and an imbalance in our collection system.
+The U.S. Army Corps of Engineers has released a Final Environmental Impact Statement to analyze the effects of implementing the Gross Reservoir Expansion Project and a reasonable range of alternatives.

 Endangered Species Act Compliance